alyssagarcia/alyssagarcia.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Supplemental Instruction Leader"
 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "California State University Fullerton, Department of Physics"
-date: 2014-01-01
+date: 2017-09-01
-location: "City, Country"
+location: "Fullerton, USA"
 ---

+Organized and lead students through class specific tutorials and review sessions.

 This is a description of a teaching experience.
 You can use markdown like any other post.